Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum chaos on quantum graphs: eigenvalue statistics

 In our discussion of the diagonal approximation the contributions from self-retracing orbits and repetitions of primitive orbits have not been treated correctly.
 One can show that these contributions are safe to be neglected if the above conditions for universal behavior are satisfied.
 In the non-universal case these corrections are generally important.

 Large well-connected graphs should generally be expected to follow random-matrix theory as one can estimate the decay rates.
-There are however some well-known exceptions to universal spectral statistics.
+There are however some exceptions to universal spectral statistics.
 The most well-known exception is star graphs with Neumann-Kirchhoff matching conditions at the center \cite{BerKea_jpa99,BerBogKea_jpa01} where all eigenvalues of the classical map are very close to one.
-In a generalized graph setting where the central scattering matrix is a prescribed unitary matrix that leads to similar transition probabilities for scattering in any edge (including backscattering) star graphs do show universal behavior \cite{BarGas_jsp00}.
+Further deviations have been recently identified in \cite{BanExnGoeStr_jmp26}.
 Other examples for non-universal behaviour (irrespective of whether one uses Neumann-Kirchhoff matching conditions or more general settings) are and graphs that grow in one dimension, tree graphs or random \(d\)-regular graphs (which look a lot like tree graphs locally).
 On the other hand \(d\)-regular graphs that are constructed with many short cycles will usually show universal behaviour.
+In a generalized graph setting where the central scattering matrix is a prescribed unitary matrix that leads to similar transition probabilities for scattering in any edge (including backscattering) star graphs do show universal behavior \cite{BarGas_jsp00,Tan_jpa01,BerSchWhi_jpa03}.